Agora.io · 2024 · 9 months

 BeforeSurface didn’t exist

-After60%+ of deployers
+After60%+ of deployers opened observability on first deploy

 Where assumptions failed